-I needed a set of icons like these for creating a quick and simple weather webapp that relied on the Dark Sky forecast API.
-Given that the API only has 10 possible weather state icons, I thought it would be trivial to find a set of plain, non-animated usable icons with no strings attached.
-I appear to have been wrong.
-Either that, or search engines nowadays are getting increasingly useless due to excessive fuzziness and attempts to be smart even when users enter the most idiotic search queries.
-Or both of these.

-I spent dozens of minutes sifting through a lot of junk, noticing that certain persons seem to have done a great effort to boost search engine rankings of their commercially-licensed icon sets, obscuring the possibly free sets I was looking for.
+In April 2016, I needed a set of icons for creating a quick and simple weather webapp that relied on the Dark Sky forecast API.
+Given that the API only had 10 possible weather state icons, I thought it would be trivial to find a set of plain, non-animated usable icons with no strings attached.
+Either I was wrong, or search engines nowadays are getting increasingly useless due to excessive fuzziness and attempts to be smart even when users enter the most idiotic search queries.
+I spent dozens of minutes sifting through a lot of junk, noticing that some persons seem to have done a great effort to boost search engine rankings of their commercially-licensed icon sets, obscuring the possibly free sets I was looking for.

-Being not a total n00b when it comes to drawing stuff, I figured that at some point it became more efficient to simply draw my own icons from scratch, than to keep fighting the search engines.
-So I did, and here they are.
-It took me somewhere between 30 and 45 minutes to draw these.
+Being not a total n00b when it comes to drawing stuff, I figured that it was more efficient to simply draw my own icons from scratch, than to keep fighting the search engines.
+So I did.
+It took me less than an hour to draw the 10 icons.
 They may not be designed according to whatever trendy designer school rules or semi-fascist design rules imposed by some big name company that are currently in vogue, but they are functional.

 In April 2020, Apple bought Dark Sky (a.k.a.
 Forecast.io), and they announced the free API would be shut down at the end of 2022.
 I started looking for an alternative, and I found Visual Crossing.
 They have a similar API with similar pricing options (i.e. for my needs it's just for free).
 Although my old set of icons was compatible with their ‘icons1’ set, it was only a small effort to extend it to match their ‘icons2’ set, and so I did.
 Visual Crossing does offer their own free sets of icons, but I prefer my own.